-During winter, your energy supplier can suspend your contract in some cases.
-Hence, the winter truce doesn’t concern all consumers.
+During the winter, your energy supplier can suspend your gas or electricity contract in some situations.
+This means the winter break does not affect all consumers.
 What about you?
 What does the law say?
 Are there any special circumstances due to the coronavirus?

-Finding yourself without electricity or natural gas is a dangerous situation, especially when temperatures drop.
-However, more and more households live in fear of this happening as they struggle to pay their energy bills.
-One solution to the problem is to consume less gas or electricity, but often that’s not enough.
+Being without electricity or natural gas is a very difficult situation, especially when temperatures drop.
+However, more and more households are threatened by this possibility as they have problems paying their energy bills.

 What does the law say in Belgium?
 Are suppliers allowed to cut off their customers’ electricity or gas supplies in the winter?
 Energyprice reviews the rights and obligations on both sides.